XVIII - The Moon

 The dream was sweet, and it made him laugh and mutter in his sleep:

-As the sun set, as he hurried to Auranna's place to give her a simple box of chocolates for her birthday, and to explain to all of them what was wrong and what was right, and that both of them merely loved each other as friends or siblings... but, sadly, he could not.
+As the sun set, as he hurried to Thornrose's place to give her a simple box of chocolates for her birthday, and to explain to all of them what was wrong and what was right, and that both of them merely loved one another as friends or siblings... but, sadly, he could not.
 He could not foresee the heavy push on his back as the tram train charged against his prostrate form, struggling to get up.
 The box of chocolates fared far worse than the lad who carried it.

 Aster is still, strangely pale, his spine broken, shards of backbone having torn the silver cord within.
 His breathing is shallow and painful, the piercing ends of ribs stabbing into his left lung.
 Still, life lingers within, young and strong and full of hope.